 How to Install Jenkins on Windows

 Jenkins is one of the most popular tools for continuous integration and continuous delivery on any platform.
-A java application, Jenkins has many plugins for automating almost everything at the infrastructure level.
+As a Java application, Jenkins has many plugins for automating almost everything at the infrastructure level.
 The use of Jenkins has widely increased rapidly due to a rich set of functionalities, which it provides in the form of plugins.
-In this blog we will show a step by step guide of how to install Jenkins on a Windows platform.
+In this blog we will show you a step by step guide of how to install Jenkins on a Windows platform.

 Let’s get started.

 First, you need to install OpenJDK.
 Jenkins currently only supports JDK8.
 If you need help with installing Java please look at the steps here.
 Once Java is running, you can install Jenkins.

 1. Click here to download the latest Jenkins package for Windows (currently it is version 2.130).

 2. Unzip the file to a folder and click on the Jenkins exe file.

 (All processes are the same in the new Jenkins UI).

 4. Click the “Change…” button if you want to install Jenkins in another folder.
 In this example, I will keep the default option and click on the “Next” button.